 URL: https://webgate.ec.europa.eu/eac/mobility

 In order to login to Mobility Tool you need to have 1) an ECAS (European Commission Authentication Service) account and 2) be registered in Mobility Tool.
 For 1) please refer to the ECAS User Manual document for more information on registration and how to obtain a login name and password.
 For 2) if your email address was provided within your project application, you will be registered automatically.
-If you are not sure whether or not your email address was provided in the project details please contact your National Agency for help.
+If you are not sure whether or not your email address was provided in the project details please contact your National Agency for support.

 You are always redirected to ECAS login page for authentication when you enter Mobility Tool.
 If you have never used ECAS system before, the authentication system will welcome you with a screen similar to the one presented below.
-On this page, please select “External”, unless you work for any organisation or agency listed on that page.
+On this page, please select “External – Partners, Researchers, Citizens”, unless you work for any organisation or agency listed on that page, i.e. European Central Bank, European Institute for Gender Equality, Eurojust, etc.